actionanand/single-spa-demo-root-config/README.md

 ## Overview

 This is **polyglot** single-spa root cinfig app.
-This repo is used in conjunction with nine other repos listed below.
+This repo is used in conjunction with eleven other repos listed below.
 Together they make up an application composed of microfrontends.
 Each app can be updated and deployed independently from the others.

 - [**Root Config** (This Repo)](https://github.com/actionanand/single-spa-demo-root-config)
 - [**Angular App**](https://github.com/actionanand/single-spa-angular)